Looking for wheel set info

 If I had something custom built... my eyes are a lot larger than my wallet

-2009 Specialized Rockhopper Comp 29er upgraded with 36T cassette and Stan's Arch EX rims and tubeless.
-Considering a 1x10 upgrade
+2009 Specialized Rockhopper Comp 29er upgraded to SRAM X9 with 1x10 and Stan's Arch EX rims and tubeless.

 the wheels you show in the pic look like the Ksyrium SL.
 As I said on my previous post, you could do better for $1k.